Dhanush0724/Intelligent-Form-Agent/README.md

 Ensure all sample PDFs are placed in the /data directory.
 Logs and outputs can be found in /tests when running test scripts.
-Creative extensions such as UI or advanced reasoning modules can be added in /src/extensions with proper documentation.